All Books

 by Elizabeth Kolbert

-Confront the sobering reality that human activity is causing a mass extinction event.
+Confront the evidence that humanity is causing the sixth mass extinction event.

 Key Takeaways